Does Cannabis Have Negative Interactions with Your Pharmaceuticals?

 You would need to know all the ingredients in your prescription pharmaceutical, the proportion of their presence, their respective mechanism of action, and more to make prudent decisions.

-♦ A study of Self Reports of the Interaction between Substance Abuse and Schizophrenia published in the Australian & New Zealand Journal of Psychiatry found “Only cannabis increased positive symptoms of schizophrenia and only amphetamines reduced negative ones.”
+♦ A study of Self Reports of the Interaction between Substance Abuse and Schizophrenia published in the Australian & New Zealand Journal of Psychiatry found that “Only cannabis increased positive symptoms of schizophrenia, and only amphetamines reduced negative ones.”

 ♦ The Pharmaceutical Journal reports, “Cannabinoids are highly protein bound (up to 97 percent) and release of both THC and CBD from fatty tissue is slow, sometimes taking up to a month in heavy users.”
 This metabolism creates some potential for pharmacokinetic interactions.

-More than this, we don’t know for sure because there is so little valid research in long-term focused human studies.
-Even permitting research, it would be hard to find a place to start.
+We don’t know for sure more than this because there is so little valid research in long-term focused human studies.
+Even permitting research, finding a place to start would be hard.
 You would have to study each dose of each strain in combination with each pharmaceutical in diverse circumstances.

-Does cannabis have negative interactions with your pharmaceuticals?
+Does cannabis have harmful interactions with your pharmaceuticals?

 Any fool can see that cannabis used in combination with alcohol, meth, heroin, cocaine, hallucinogenics, and other inebriants and stimulants will exacerbate the effects of the cannabis in body and mind experiences.
 Forget the warnings about operating heavy equipment.
 You’re making a mistake!

-Otherwise, the research does not support any concerns you cannot manage at this time.
-The sedative effects attributed to CBD will clearly increase the sedation in antidepressants, anti-inflammatories, and SSRIs.
+Otherwise, the research does not support any concerns you cannot manage.
+The sedative effects attributed to CBD will increase the sedation in antidepressants, anti-inflammatories, and SSRIs.

-Users must exercise prudence in the selection of strain, dosing, and frequency.
-If you have a known and serious medical condition, you should be cautious about cannabis use in general.
-If you are treating with pharmaceuticals, you should research the potential for counter-indications.
-And, where you have any doubt, you must confer with your prescribing doctor or medical cannabis doctor.
+Users must exercise prudence in selecting strain, dosing, and frequency.
+If you have a known and severe medical condition, you should be cautious about cannabis use in general.
+If you are treating with pharmaceuticals, you should research the potential for counterindications.
+And, if you have any doubt, you must confer with your prescribing doctor or medical cannabis doctor.

 The pharmaceuticals mentioned here are among the most valued and successful pharmaceuticals.
-Many of them have not been marketed long enough to be subject to long-term study.
-And, few pharm leaders are promoting research on the interaction of cannabis and pharmaceuticals.
+Many have not been marketed long enough to be subject to long-term study.
+Few pharmaceutical leaders are promoting research on the interaction of cannabis and pharmaceuticals.

-It’s left to your common sense and some trial and error to get it right, so long as you stay heads up!
+So long as you stay heads up, it’s left to your common sense and some trial and error to get it right!